 With its dramatic landscapes and year-round warm weather, Arizona offers unique things to do and there’s something for every traveler, making it one of the best places to visit in the US.
-The state is home to one of the seven natural wonders of the world and boasts a rich history that can be explored any time of year.
-I have listed the best places to go to while traveling in Arizona.
+The state is home to one of the seven natural wonders of the world and boasts a rich history that can be explored at any time of year.
+I have listed the most unusual and unique places in Arizona to go to while traveling.

-If you’re heading to the Copper State, here are five top-rated places to put on your must-see list.
+If you’re heading to the Copper State, I had to choose to visit AZ in Spring, it’s wonderful, but any time of the year is great.
+Here are five top-rated places to put on your must-see list.

 Beaver Falls in Havasu Creek